cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 ## Belief, Experience, and Information Indicators

-Signals beginning `smoothed_w` are [adjusted using survey weights to be demographically representative](#survey-weighting) as described below.
+Signals beginning `smoothed_w` are [adjusted using survey weights to be demographically representative](#survey-weighting-and-estimation) as described below.
 Weighted signals have 1-2 days of lag, so if low latency is paramount, unweighted signals are also available.
 These begin `smoothed_`, such as `smoothed_belief_children_immune` instead of `smoothed_wbelief_children_immune`.

 ### Beliefs About COVID-19